Pistachio nuts are not only tasty and fun to eat but also super healthy.

-In one four-week study, participants who ate either one or two servings of pistachios per day had greater levels of lutein and γ-tocopherol, compared to participants who did not eat pistachios (5).
+In one 4-week study, participants who ate either one or two servings of pistachios per day had greater levels of lutein and γ-Tocopherol, compared with participants who did not eat pistachios (5).

-Interestingly, the antioxidants in pistachios have been shown to be very accessible in the stomach and thus more likely to be absorbed during digestion (
+Interestingly, the antioxidants in pistachios are very accessible in the stomach.
+Therefore, they are more likely to be absorbed during digestion (

 While eating nuts has many health benefits, they're typically high in calories.

 Fortunately, pistachios are among the lowest-calorie nuts.